COATnor/coatnor.github.io/data.rst

     :align: center
     :width: 92%

 * **Geographic Location:** choose one or more locations related to the dataset collection.
-The taxonomy is hierarchical, so you only need to choose the most detailed location names.
+The taxonomy is hierarchical, so you only need to choose the most detailed location names (all upper locations will be added automatically).
 The location names are used to create a bounding box, used also for geographical filtering of the datasets on the minimap.

 .. image:: _images/location.png
     :align: center